 Sustained positive values of the SOI are usually associated with La Niña episodes.
 For New Zealand, this means warmer temperatures (on average) due to stronger and more frequent northeast winds.
 Increased rainfall occurs in regions exposed to the north and east, with decreased amounts in areas exposed to the south and west.
 Tropical cyclone activity is more likely near or over New Zealand during La Niña periods.

-Find out more about the current value (state) of the SOI by visiting the NIWA website.
+Find out more about the current value (state) of the SOI by visiting the NIWA website. (external link)

 For policy information on natural hazards, see section 3.8 of our Regional Policy Statement.